Maxphog/browser_media_player/README.md

 ## Features
 - Play local audio files.
 - Display metadata of the audio files:
-    - file length
-    - file title
-    - file type
-    - file date
-    - file author
+    - file length, title, type, date, author ...
-- User-friendly interface.
+- All shown with a user-friendly interface.

 ## Technologies Used
 - HTML